boristsr/gdcorner-website/_documentation/rushhour/02-creatingananimation.md

 * **Racer** is a fast, yet controller driver.
 This driver will push corners quite a bit faster than precision driver, accelerate faster, brake harder, and so on.

-* **Frantic** is a fast, yet uncontroller driver.
+* **Frantic** is a fast, yet uncontrolled driver.
 This driver will push corners very fast, accelerate faster, brake harder, steer more erratically.
 It will also brake a lot later, often too late.

 * **Sunday Driver** is a casual, controlled driver.
 It will accelerate a bit slower than precision driver.
 It produces calm driving behaviour